-Sweet Chestnuts – a Basic Food
+Sweet Chestnuts – a basic food

 The chestnut tree originally hails from Asia.
 Cultivation as a fruit tree probably took place between the 9th and 7th centuries BC, in the area between the Caspian Sea and the Black Sea.
 From here the sweet chestnut spread rapidly to Greece and the Balkans.

-Chestnuts in Monasteries and in Bread!
+Chestnuts in monasteries and in bread

 Sweet chestnut evolved into a bread for the poor.
-When properly dried (often by smoking), chestnut flour had a shelf life of up to two years.
+When properly dried (often by smoking), chestnut flour preserves with a shelf life of up to two years.
 Until the introduction of potatoes from America to Europe, chestnuts remained an indispensable basic food for a broad cross-section of Europe.
 Chestnuts were eaten with soup, vegetables and meat.

 Hildegard and the Health Benefits of Chestnut

 Hildegard recommended eating cooked chestnuts for all forms of weakness.
-According to Hildegard, crushed and soaked in honey they strengthen the liver.
+According to Hildegard medicine, crushed and soaked in honey they strengthen the liver.
 Mixed with vegetables, they stimulate kidney function.
 Teas made from dried chestnut blossoms have expectorant and blood-cleansing effects.
 A brew of chestnut leaves contracts the blood vessels under the skin, bringing bleeding to a standstill and accelerating wound healing.

 Separately, Horse chestnut (aesculus hippocastanum) seed and leaf (or, extract) are used for treating varicose veins, hemorrhoids, and swollen veins.
 Be careful not to confuse Horse chestnut (aesculus hippocastanum) with aesculus californica (California buckeye) or aesculus glabra (Ohio buckeye).
 Some people call any of these plants horse chestnut.

-Cooked chestnuts for the Brain
+Cooked chestnuts for the brain

 Chestnuts strengthen the nerves and serve as brain food.
 These nuts relieve mental and physical exhaustion by supporting the nervous and immune system.
 B vitamins and phosphorus found in chestnuts contribute to composition of red blood cells, healthy skin and improved the brain function.

-Even Hildegard suggested sweet chestnuts to improve brain function.
+Hildegard suggested sweet chestnuts to improve brain function.
 They actually look like brains, so it makes sense according to the doctrine of signatures.

 “A person whose brain is empty and weak, due to dryness should cook the fruit of chestnut tree in water, and add nothing else, and when the water is poured out, he shall eat the fruits often before and after eating.
 His brain grows and is filled, and his nerves become strong, and thus the affliction in his head will go away.” – Hildegard of Bingen